-In recent years however, most provinces and territories have implemented some sort of framework to protect the rights and health of children with diabetes in school.
+Currently most provinces and territories have implemented some sort of framework to protect the rights and health of children with diabetes in school.
 The level of assistance available can still vary from province to province.

 ALBERTA’S POLICIES FOR CHILDREN WITH TYPE 1 DIABETES IN SCHOOL

 Alberta operates under the authority of the Alberta School Act.
+In 2019, they implemented a provincial policy for children with diabetes in school.

 The new guidelines for treatment of children with type 1 diabetes in Alberta further outline the roles and responsibilities of the student, parents, and the school.
 The guidelines state that “Working cooperatively with parents/guardians, school staff, healthcare professionals and community service providers is critical to a successful ICP and management of the child/student’s medical needs.”